foxxyz/multibrowse/README.md

 Simple python script to open several full-screen browser windows onto multiple monitor setups.

+Browser is currently set to Google Chrome, but can be adapted to use any browser.

 Supported platforms: Windows (Linux coming soon!)

 Requirements